- Population: 1.3 billion

 - Reaching rural communities: India’s poor transportation infrastructure and long travel distances can prevent families in remote communities from accessing care

-In July 2018, TF launched a new collaborative project in partnership with Germany’s largest cleft organization, Deutsche Cleft Kinderhilfe (DCKH) and its counterpart in India, ABMSS.
-Building on our shared mandate, this pilot project focuses on delivering the full circle of cleft care to 300 low-income families in Mysore – a city in southwestern India.
+In July 2018, TF launched a new partnership with Germany’s largest cleft organization, Deutsche Cleft Kinderhilfe (DCKH) and its counterpart in India, ABMSS.
+Building on our shared mandate, we seek to deliver the full circle of cleft care to low-income families in Mysore, Kolkata, and Bangalore.

 CANADIAN SUPPORTERS: Sisters of Charity – Halifax, Rotary Club of East York